THE HOME OF STRENGTH AND CONDITIONING IN BLACKBURN!

 We are a licensed affiliate of CrossFit Inc.

-Our training sessions include strength training, Olympic lifts, gymnastic movements, and interval training.
-The group environment offers a friendly atmosphere where everyone is encouraged to achieve their best.
+Our sessions include strength training, Olympic lifts, gymnastic movements, and interval training.
+Our friendly community offers a friendly atmosphere where everyone is encouraged to achieve their best.
 All classes are run by nationally accredited coaches.

-Our premium 650 square meter eastern suburbs facility boasts change rooms and showers, an infrared sauna, a spacious member break-out area, and a kitchen
+Our premium 650 square meter eastern suburbs facility boasts change rooms and showers, an infrared sauna, a spacious member break-out area, and a kitchen.
+It is the largest CrossFit facility in Melbourne’s eastern suburbs.

 abOUT THE WAY WE TRAIN